taehyun-lim/taehyun-lim.github.io/_research/embedding-party-competition.md

 ---
-title: 'Embedding Party Competition into Electoral Institutions: Family Policy Development in South Korea'
+title: 'Local Politics, National Policies: Childcare Policy Development in South Korea'
 ---

 This paper is based on the research conducted for Chapter 3 of my dissertation.

-This paper argues that it was party competition over swing districts in the population-dense Seoul Metropolitan area that caused the adoption of universal childcare subsidy in South Korea.
+This paper argues that local politics affect national politics and policy development.